Uncoiled affine Temperley-Lieb algebras and their Wenzl-Jones projectors: Introduction

-\paragraph{Outline.} The paper is structured as follows.
+The paper is structured as follows.
 In \cref{sec:def.aptl.algebras}, we review the definitions of $\atl_n(\beta)$ and $\ptl_n(\beta)$, describe their standard modules $\repW_{n,d,z}$ and present their description with sandwich diagrams.
+A short discussion on central elements of these two algebras is presented in \cref{sec:non.isomorphic}.
 In \cref{sec:def.uaptl}, we define the uncoiled affine and periodic Temperley--Lieb algebras, both in terms of generators and connectivity diagrams.
-These algebras turn out to depend crucially on the parity of the system size $n$.
-In particular, it is natural to define two types of uncoiled algebras for $n$ even compared to just one type for $n$ odd.
-This will thus lead to a total of six algebras, half of them associated with $\atl_n(\beta)$ and the other half with $\ptl_n(\beta)$.
-We study the basic properties of these algebras, namely their dimensions, their standard representations, and their description with sandwich cellular algebras.
-The proofs of certain binomial identities, used to compute the dimension of the uncoiled algebras, are relegated to \cref{app:binom.identities}.
+We study the basic properties of these algebras, namely their dimensions, their standard representations, and their description as affine cellular algebras and skew sandwich cellular algebras.
+The proofs of certain binomial identities, used to compute the dimensions of the uncoiled algebras, are relegated to \cref{app:binom.identities}.
 In \cref{sec:WJ.projs}, we define the Wenzl--Jones projectors, first for the uncoiled periodic Temperley--Lieb algebras and then for the uncoiled affine ones.
 We discuss the relation between the periodic and affine projectors and present their explicit construction.
-This uses the inclusion of $\tl_n(\beta)$ as a subalgebra of $\ptl_n(\beta)$ and $\atl_n(\beta)$.
-The construction also involves some constants $\Gamma_{k,\ell}$, whose computation is non-trivial.
-In \cref{sec:Gammas}, we derive linear relations satisfied by these constants that determine them uniquely.
-We then conjecture closed forms for the constants $\Gamma_{k,\ell}$, for each of the six uncoiled algebras.
+The construction involves some constants $\Gamma_{k,\ell}$, whose computation is non-trivial.
+In \cref{sec:Gammas}, we derive linear relations satisfied by these constants that determine them uniquely and use them to find closed forms for the constants $\Gamma_{k,\ell}$, for each of the six uncoiled algebras.
+The proof uses contour integral expressions for these constants and is given in \cref{Sec:proof.closed.form}.
+In \cref{sec:Markov}, we discuss the Markov trace and its evaluation on the Wenzl--Jones projectors.
 We conclude with some remarks in \cref{sec:conclusion}.